Tips for Bookkeeping Management:

 Check the balance, record daily sales and cash receipts every day to avoid loss and confusion at the end of the financial year.
 Regular reviewing of your financial transactions is a great way to know how your business is going and monitoring cash flow.

 Your personal and business bank accounts should be separate because it can be confusing when you organize all the business income and expenses in just one account.
 Imagine if it’s also mixed up with your personal expenses, it is definitely a nightmare.
 It also helps you to simplify in filing your taxes and appear more professional.

 3. Accounting software

-Most businesses use an accounting software for an accurate and timely book keeping.
+Most of the small businesses use an accounting software for an accurate and timely bookkeeping.
 You can try Cloud software, which helps you to back up your financial files and you can access it anytime and anywhere.
-You can contact a business consultant or an expert than can help you choose before buying.
+You can contact a business consultant or an expert that can help you choose before buying.

 4. Keep your receipts

 The following are the kinds of receipts that you need to keep, and also take note that the ATO requires you to keep your financial records for a minimum of five years.